kyavuzkurt/eye_on_you/README.md

 ros2 launch eye_on_you simulation.py
 ```

-**Note**: The simulation currently uses the `joint_state_publisher` GUI for control.
-Still working on subscribing to the camera topic and displaying 1-1 model with the physical setup.
+**Note**: Simulation uses another face detection node that publishes joint commands to the simulation instead of the physical robot.
+So you cannot control the real robot and simulation at the same time.